What is hospice?

 Our hospice staff will assess your needs and arrange for any necessary equipment (for example, a hospital bed, wheelchair, oxygen, etc.).

 For most hospice patients, even a small amount of relief can seem like a miracle.
-Fortunately, Mercyhealth at Home Hospice services often bring immense relief and a sense of comfort to patients who suffer.
+Fortunately, Mercyhealth Hospice services often bring immense relief and a sense of comfort to patients who suffer.

-In collaboration with your primary doctor and our Mercyhealth at Home Hospice medical directors, our specially trained nurses will provide you or your loved one with the latest treatments and medications for pain and symptom relief.
-In addition, Mercyhealth at Home Hospice’s physical and occupational therapists can help patients become as mobile and self-sufficient as possible.
-Pain can also be managed with diet counseling.
+In collaboration with your primary doctor and our Mercyhealth Hospice medical directors, our specially trained nurses will provide you or your loved one with the latest treatments and medications for pain and symptom relief.
+In addition, our aroma therapy program offers in home or facility symptom management for a wide array of disease processes such as CHF, COPD, Alzheimer’s, cancer and more.

-What is Mercyhealth at Home Hospice’s success rate in relieving pain and other uncomfortable symptoms?
+What is Mercyhealth Hospice’s success rate in relieving pain and other uncomfortable symptoms?

 Very high.
-Mercyhealth at Home Hospice’s combination of medication, counseling, and therapy typically helps patients attain significant relief, comfort, and peace of mind.
+Mercyhealth Hospice’s combination of medication, counseling, and therapy typically helps patients attain significant relief, comfort, and peace of mind.

 Does someone always have to be with the patient?

-How often will a Mercyhealth at Home Hospice staff member visit the patient?
+How often will a Mercyhealth Hospice staff member visit the patient?

 We are committed to providing the highest level of care to our patients.
 As part of meeting that goal, we do not limit the number of visits to our hospice patients.
 We will visit the patient as often as they need us to.